 Our Catholic ethos underpins all that we are and do.
 To help achieve this we must:

-- $\Delta$ Offer and promote high standards of teaching and learning that reflect the needs of our children now and their full participation in society in the future - $\Delta$ Help pupils to develop lively and enquiring minds and the ability to discuss rationally - Δ Help pupils to apply themselves to tasks; to develop the qualities of flexibility, perseverance and reliability; the skills to plan and make decisions and to reflect - $\Delta$ Help children to enjoy their learning and to acquire skills and understanding for adult life in the modern world - △ Help children to communicate effectively - Δ Help children develop self-respect and respect for others in our cultural and ethnically diverse society - △ Help pupils to see themselves as individuals within an interdependent society and to accept the duties and responsibilities for being part of the wider world - △ Help children towards an emotional and spiritual awareness and maturity all in our school should expect to be treated with respect
+- Offer and promote high standards of teaching and learning that reflect the needs of our children now and their full participation in society in the future - Help pupils to develop lively and enquiring minds and the ability to discuss rationally - Help pupils to apply themselves to tasks; to develop the qualities of flexibility, perseverance and reliability; the skills to plan and make decisions and to reflect - Help children to enjoy their learning and to acquire skills and understanding for adult life in the modern world - Help children to communicate effectively - Help children develop self-respect and respect for others in our cultural and ethnically diverse society - Help pupils to see themselves as individuals within an interdependent society and to accept the duties and responsibilities for being part of the wider world - Help children towards an emotional and spiritual awareness and maturity - Help children develop an awareness of a healthy lifestyle, diet and exercise.
+We are a "healthy" school